VoronDesign/Voron-Documentation/hardware.md

 ## Switchwire

-The [Switchwire](https://vorondesign.com/voron_switchwire) is a Voron take on a classic Mendel (aka "bedflinger") design.
+The [Switchwire](https://vorondesign.com/voron_switchwire) is a Voron take on a classic Mendel (aka "bedslinger") design.
 It is a CoreXZ design so the print head is belt driven in both the X and Z axis eliminating the typical leadscrew Z drive allowing for very fast Z movement speeds and less weight on the gantry by moving the X motor to the frame.
-The stiff 3030/3060 contructed frame is just large enough to cover the entire swing of the Prusa 250x210mm bed and allows for a natural enclosure.
+The stiff 3030/3060 constructed frame is just large enough to cover the entire swing of the Prusa 250x210mm bed and allows for a natural enclosure.
 Without having an existing Prusa printer to pull parts from, cost is between \$700 - \$900

 [Switchwire Introduction Video](https://www.youtube.com/watch?v=jwPLl1v5ae4)